 The goal of this homeowner was to sell their home quickly and for top dollar so when they heard this 'free' staging advise from a realtor, "You only need a good cleaning and decluttering" they went with it.....but that's not what happened....

 I believe that all building and design projects start out with good intentions.
-But good intentions never got me where I wanted to go.
-I have found that many good folks with good intentions fail at design because they haven't established a set of boundaries, don't have a clear plan or they are too overwhelmed. if you don't have a clear vision or a shared vision of what you're trying to create, a stressful time can quickly turn into a project that is stuck and can't move forward, or is full of design regrets and broken relationships.
+But good intentions (called flying by the seat of your pants and hoping for the best) never got me where I wanted to go.
+I have found that many good folks with good intentions fail at design because they haven't established a set of boundaries, don't have a clear plan or they are too overwhelmed. if you don't have a clear vision or a shared vision of what you're trying to create, a stressful time can quickly turn into a project that is stuck and can't move forward or is full of design regrets and broken relationships.
 I believe that design done right, is a fun adventure that enhances your relationships at home and blesses those who work with you and I also believe every successful design should begin not only with a plan but also a shared vision of every couple's unique style.

 About this blog...